Skip to main content

 Title Justification & Significance

-• “Tiger King” emphasizes the protagonist’s obsession with asserting dominance over tigers.
+• “Tiger King” emphasises the protagonist’s obsession with asserting dominance over tigers.

-• Symbolizes human desire to control nature and the ego-driven pursuit of glory.
+• Symbolises human desire to control nature and the ego-driven pursuit of glory.

 • Title reflects both literal (king hunting tigers) and metaphorical (man as a “king” over nature) meanings.